Androidacy/WebviewManager-Module/README.md

 ## Changelog

-- Check out what's new [here](https://github.com/Magisk-Modules-Repo/bromitewebview/blob/master/CHANGELOG.md)
+- Check out what's new by clicking "Changelog" on the predownload dialogue on our website or in FoxMMM.

 ## Support the project